Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diphtheria (diphtheria, suffocating disease) is an acute anthroponous infectious disease with an aerosol mechanism of transmission of the pathogen, characterized by the predominant involvement of the oropharynx and respiratory tract with the development of fibrinous inflammation at the site of the pathogen and toxic damage to the cardiovascular system, nervous system and kidneys.
+Diphtheria (diphtheria, suffocating disease) is an acute anthroponotic infectious disease with an aerosol mechanism of transmission of the pathogen, characterized by predominant damage to the oropharynx and respiratory tract with the development of fibrinous inflammation at the site of introduction of the pathogen and toxic damage to the cardiovascular system, nervous system and kidneys.

-Diphtheria is an acute pharyngeal or cutaneous infection caused by the toxin-producing Corynebacterium diphtheriae, some strains that are capable of producing exotoxin.
-Symptoms of diphtheria are either nonspecific skin infections, or pseudomembranous pharyngitis, accompanied by secondary damage to the myocardium and nervous tissue.
-The damage of the latter is due to the action of exotoxin.
-Diagnosis of diphtheria is based on the clinic and is confirmed by culture research.
-Diphtheria is treated with antitoxin and penicillin or erythromycin.
+Diphtheria is an acute pharyngeal or skin infection caused by the toxin-producing Corynebacterium diphtheriae, some strains of which are capable of producing exotoxin.
+Symptoms of diphtheria are either nonspecific skin infections or pseudomembranous pharyngitis, accompanied by secondary damage to the myocardium and nervous tissue.
+Damage to the latter is caused by the action of the exotoxin.
+Diagnosis of diphtheria is based on the clinical picture and confirmed by a culture study.
+Treatment of diphtheria is with antitoxin and penicillin or erythromycin.
 Vaccination in childhood should be routine.

 ICD-10 codes